Flow fails to detect text fields or inserts incorrectly on non-QWERTY keyboard layouts

 Follow these steps to dictate reliably while using a non-Latin keyboard layout:

-Switch to QWERTY in your menu bar before launching Flow.
+Switch to QWERTY in your menu bar or taskbar before launching Flow.

 Keep QWERTY active while dictating and pasting.

 Dictate a short phrase to confirm text inserts correctly.
 If text appears as expected, you're done.
-If the paste prompt or error chime returns, confirm QWERTY is active in your menu bar and try again.
+If the paste prompt returns, confirm QWERTY is active in your menu bar and try again.

 Alternative Latin layouts (Dvorak, Colemak)

-Follow these steps to use Flow with Dvorak, Colemak, or other alternative Latin layouts:
+Follow these steps to use Flow with Dvorak, Colemak, or another alternative Latin layout:

 Set your preferred layout before launching Flow.

-Note: If Flow can't insert text into a focused field, it will often recover automatically by opening the Scratchpad window with your transcribed text — so you won't lose what you dictated.
-On Windows, if Flow detects that the wrong text was pasted, it will open the Scratchpad so you can copy the text and paste it manually with Ctrl+V.
+Note: If Flow can't insert text into a focused field, it opens the Scratchpad with your transcribed text so you won't lose what you dictated.
+Your text is also copied to your clipboard, so you can paste it manually with Cmd+V (Mac) or Ctrl+V (Windows).

 FAQs